wdv4758h/pypy-extradoc/talk/ep2014/stm/talk.rst

   for C: simplify your life for some problems, with a reasonable performance cost

-- the problems are:

-  - anything where the GIL is a blocker, obviously
+- this is about anything where the GIL is a blocker, obviously

 - but also any program with "often-parallelizable" sections of code

+- there are actually a lot of such programs around when we think about
+  it: Bottle, Twisted, Tornado, etc. serve multiple clients; many CPU-consuming programs at some point need to iterate over some large-ish data structure in some mostly-composable way; etc.

 ===========================================